 My serum recommendations

 Retinoids are a must if you’re serious about anti-aging, and I love Curology because they use prescription-strength tretinoin (the most effective kind of retinoid) and the formula is customized with other power ingredients like niacinamide or vitamin c.
 Reviewed here and here.
-A gentler but still powerful alternative is the Peter Thomas Roth Pro Strength Retinoid Peptide Serum*.
+A gentler but still powerful alternative is the Peter Thomas Roth Pro Strength Retinoid Peptide Serum* or the Maelove Moonlight Retinal Super Serum*.

 If you’re looking for an all-in-one serum that does a bit of everything and will work for all skin types, I recommend the Allies of Skin Mandelic Pigmentation Corrector Serum*.
 It’s pricey, but it works.

-If you *really* want to splurge, I really like egf.
+If you really want to splurge, try egf.
 They’re expensive and you might not notice the changes immediately, but you’ll definitely see the difference once you stop using the products.
 The Klairs Midnight Blue Youth Activating Drops are excellent for the price.

 For mornings I like using something with vitamin c – not because I actually see any brightening results with it, but it’s a powerful antioxidant that can work in synergy with sunscreen to protect against UV rays!